ItsRendy/Lithon/README.md

 ```

 ```
-it's going to print nothing because 3 does not equal 2 but in a case of an error it skips the entire if statment and goes to the next line where it says to print 5 so it does that
+it's going to print nothing because 3 does not equal 2 but in a case of an error it skips the entire if statement and goes to the next line where it says to print 5 so it does that